Ellun/code_challenges/Palindrome Permutation/_Palindrone_Permutation.md

 # Palindrome Permutation
 <p>Given a string determine if a permutation of the string is a palindrome (a word that is spelt the same forward as it is backwards).
-If yes, find all palindrome combinations with the letters in the string.
+If yes, return true.

 ### Example
 <p>The word "teammate" can be arranged in a variety of palindromes.